sc0ttj/tldr-react/README.md

 > In the typical React dataflow, props are the only way that parent components interact with their children.
 >
+> Components should be "pure" - they should not modify their inputs.
+>
 > A component must never modify its own props.
 >
 > To modify a child, you re-render it with new props.